TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 61/Isaiah 61.2.md

 ---

-to proclaim the year of Jehovah's favor, and the day of vengeance of our God; to comfort all that mourn;
+to proclaim the year of Yahweh's favor, and the day of vengeance of our God; to comfort all who mourn;